pcarbo/genetic-data-analysis-rcc-2/episodes/04-plot-genomewide-scan.md

 print(head(plink.qtl))
 ```

-Explain here what this does, and why we converted the p-values to the
-logarithmic scale; this is commonly done.
+The new data table has three columns: the chromosome number, the
+base-pair position on the chromosome, and the *p*-value.
+Here we
+applied a commonly used trick: transform the *p*-value onto the
+logarithmic scale which improves the visual summary, especially when
+some *p*-values are very small.
+By adding the minus sign, the smallest
+*p*-values will show up on the top of the vertical axis.

-One benefit is that we can use the R/qtl interface to quickly generate
+One immediate benefit is that we can use the R/qtl interface to
-a summary of the association results:
+quickly generate a summary of the association results:

 ```R
 print(summary(plink.qtl))
 ```

-*Describe the summary here.*
+This summary shows the smallest *p*-value on each chromosome, and the
+corresponding SNP.

 :ledger: Observe that at least one SNP on chromosome 13 has a very
- small $p$-value.
-What is the $p$-value?
+ small *p*-value.
+What is the *p*-value?

-This is useful for a very quick summary, but there are many things it
+This is useful for a quick summary, but there are many things it
 doesn't tell us.
+For example, there could be multiple SNPs on
+chromosome 13 with very small *p*-values, but this summary doesn't
-R/qtl also has a plot function that is designed
+tell us how many there are.
+R/qtl also has a plot function that is
-specifically for visualizing the association signal across the genome:
+designed specifically for visualizing the association signal across
+the genome:

 ```R
 # Optionally, create a new graphics device.
 Note this doesn't work